doctrine/orm/docs/en/reference/working-with-objects.rst

-Whenever you query for an entity that has persistent associations and these associations are mapped as EAGER, they will automatically be loaded together with the entity being queried and is thus immediately available to your application.
+Whenever you query for an entity that has persistent associations and these associations are mapped as EAGER, they will automatically be loaded together with the entity being queried and are thus immediately available to your application.

 By Lazy Loading